Jax Tyres & Auto: History

 The company was founded in 1949 and opened its first store in Sydney.
 After the company's initial inception, it did not take long for JAX Tyres & Auto to grow and they opened several franchise stores.
 JAX Tyres & Auto was first established to supply only tyres, however from 1986, the company expanded its services from a tyre and wheel focused company to offer brakes and suspension servicing.
 In 2005, JAX Tyres & Auto merged with Quick Fit Tyres, which operated in Victoria and Queensland.

 As of September 2025, JAX Tyres & Auto has 94 stores in Australia.
 All are operated as franchises.

 Services

 Retail

 JAX Tyres & Auto sells tyres from global manufacturing brands including: BFGoodrich, Bridgestone, Continental, Dunlop, Goodyear, Hankook, Michelin, Pirelli and others.

 Automotive

-JAX Tyres & Auto also offer automotive maintenance and services related to tyre repairs, wheel alignment & balancing, brakes and suspension, plus oil changes.
-Mechanic car repair services are vital to keeping a car functioning properly.
-Many car repair shops offer these services in Australia.
-In addition, finding the best mechanics in Marsfield, these services are usually very affordable and swift.
-Technicians change oil filters and check the engine condition.
+Like many car repair shops in Australia, JAX Tyres & Auto also offer automotive maintenance and services related to tyre repairs, wheel alignment & balancing, brakes, suspension, and oil changes.